News

 2022 Long Range Science Plan and Long Range Drilling Technology Plan Now Available

-The purpose of the plans is to articulate goals and make recommendations for the direction for U.S. ice coring and drilling science, and for the development of drilling technology, infrastructure and logistical support needed to enable the science.
+The purpose of the plans is to articulate goals and make recommendations for the direction of U.S. ice coring and drilling science, as well as for the development of drilling technology, infrastructure, and logistical support necessary to enable the science.

 Request for Community Input — DRAFT 2022 Long Range Science Plan